-Boleto bancário” is the leading push payment method for businesses as well as consumers.
+“Boleto bancário” is the leading push payment method for businesses as well as consumers.
 It enables anyone to pay for online purchases, in cash at any bank branch, at ATMs or electronically via online banking.
 It is a secure payment method since there is no chargeback risk.

->

-> The drawback of boleto bancário is the delayed payment confirmation which might take up to three business days.
+The drawback of boleto bancário is the delayed payment confirmation which might take up to three business days.
 That’s why PagBrasil has developed Boleto Flash®, the only boleto in the Brazilian market with a same day payment confirmation.
-Our unique technology allows a paid Boleto Flash® to be confirmed within two hours on business days.
+Our unique technology allows a paid Boleto Flash® to be confirmed within one hour on business days.
 Boleto Flash® is also responsive for frictionless payments on mobile devices.

->

-> Debit Cards and Online Banking Transfer
+Debit Cards and Online Banking Transfer

->

-> Online debit card payments and bank proprietary online transfer payment methods are growing in share.
+Online debit card payments and bank proprietary online transfer payment methods are growing in share.
 These methods are appealing because of their instant payment confirmation and lack of chargeback risks.

->

-> Debit cards are still a novelty for e-commerce in Brazil and have only recently been made available for online payments.
+Debit cards are still a novelty for e-commerce in Brazil and have only recently been made available for online payments.
 Nevertheless, combining card present and online payments, debit card payments represent 35% of all card payments and 50% in terms of number of transactions, being situated slightly above credit cards.
 By the end of 2015, there were nearly 100 million active debit cards in Brazil and over 86 million active credit cards.